emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

 EMQX CRD supports using `.spec.coreTemplate.extraVolumes` and `.spec.coreTemplate.extraVolumeMounts` and `.spec.replicantTemplate.extraVolumes` and `.spec.replicantTemplate.extraVolumeMounts` fields to configure additional volumes and mounts for the EMQX cluster point.
 In this article, we can use these two fields to configure TLS certificates for the EMQX cluster.

 There are many types of Volumes.
 For the description of Volumes, please refer to the document: [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
-In this article we are using the `secret` type.
+In this page, we are using the `secret` type.

 ```yaml
 apiVersion: apps.emqx.io/v2alpha1